Table of contents

-Jostle Search guesses what you are looking for as you type a search string.
-We start by looking for terms that start with the same letters you have typed so far.
-As you type more letters, we broaden our search to include possible typographical errors (either the term you are typing now or the original document has letters missing, added, or out of order); possible nicknames (Bob for Robert); and words that sound the same as what you have typed (especially helpful for last names from diverse ethnicities with different phonetic rules).
 All these possibilities are ranked in real time, and we present a few of the ones we’ve found, in roughly the order we think most likely to have been what you’re looking for.
 Although we’ve tweaked this ranking a little bit to include word frequency within the indexed documents, it’s still fundamentally unchanged.

-Jostle intranets are all about connecting people, so the search dropdown includes list of the people who match your search criteria, never mind which Jostle view you are in.
+Jostle platforms are all about connecting people, so the search dropdown includes list of the people who match your search criteria, never mind which Jostle view you are in.
 For instance, if you type “tom enginer” we will show you all the people named Tom or Thomas or Tomas who have “engineer” in their primary role name or team name or department.
 If that’s a very short list, we might also include an engineer whose last name is Tomkins or Tommassini.
 The more characters you type, the better our guesses will get, but in practice we usually end up finding the person you’re looking for quickly.
-You can click on any of the people presented in the search dropdown to pull up their profile, and from there you can surf over to the TEAMS view, or send them an email, or start a Discussion with them.
+You can click on any of the people presented in the search dropdown to pull up their profile, and from there you can surf over to the Teams view, or send them an email, or start a Discussion with them.

 As you type, the search dropdown also suggests terms that we know to exist as results for content, Teams, Locations, etc. If you start typing “ca”, we might show you the terms “can”, “Canada”, “Cameron”, and “case”.
 This allows us to make efficient use of the suggestion list, which must be short for both performance and usability.
 When you click on one of these suggestions, we return all items that match.
 You can also simply hit “return” and complete your search without clicking on one of the suggested phrase matches.

 Note that we restrict our suggestions terms that appear within your current view.
-For instance, if the NEWS view is showing, we will show terms from Articles, Polls, etc., but not from LIBRARY documents or Discussions.
+For instance, if the News view is showing, we will show terms from Articles, Polls, etc., but not from Library documents or Discussions.
 This improves the efficiency of our dropdown suggestion list.

-When you press Enter to get a list of all matches from your current Jostle view, including items found by deeper text searches into things like in an article body, a comment, or inside a LIBRARY document.
+When you press Enter to get a list of all matches from your current Jostle view, including items found by deeper text searches into things like in an article body, a comment, or inside a Library document.
 These deep search matches are not shown in the dropdown suggestions.

 When you see those full results, also see whether your search term would be found in any of the other Jostle views.
 If so, simply clicking there will take you to that view and show you the detailed search results.